Here are 5 tips on how to edit your music and increase your chances of landing sync. These aren’t steadfast rules, but it’s what has worked for me.

 Focus on all the parts in the song that a video editor can cut to while keeping the music engaging.
 Think of interesting mutes, reversing a section, adding a drum fill before a new phrase, sound FX, and anything quick and rhythmic.
 These special moments will help drive the picture and tell the story.

-Fades are almost a thing of the past in modern music and in licensing music they are almost never wanted.
+Fades are almost a thing of the past in modern music and in licensing music they are rarely wanted.
 A stinger is ending your music on the 1 count with a hit.
 Think crash cymbal, kick, impact, etc.

 If you have any questions about this feel free to reach out and book a free consulting session at info [at] kyledevine.com